Dejie1/Hackathon-2/README.md

 > GAME DESCRIPTION

 You are an exile and wake up in a mysterious room with no memory, you don't know how you get here.
 Suddenly, you heard voices surroud you but you don't where are they from.
 You awaken to a voice beckoning you to wake up, and you tell yourself you have to ESCAPE from this haunted area.
-Discover the mysterious area, battle fearsome MONSTERS, and unlock the CHESTS in **Spire of Sins**, a captivating RPG that challenges your morality and tests the limits of your resolve.
+Discover the mysterious area, battle fearsome `monsters`, and unlock the `chests` in **Spire of Sins**, a captivating RPG that challenges your morality and tests the limits of your resolve.

 > GAMEPLAY